jtyr/gbt/README.md

 Once the font is installed, it has to be set in the terminal application to render all prompt characters correctly.
-Search for the font name `DejaVuSansMono Nerd Font Mono` on Linux, `Hack Nerd Font Mono` on Mac and `DejaVuSansMono NF` on Windows.
+Search for the font name `DejaVuSansMono Nerd Font Mono` on Linux and Mac and `DejaVuSansMono NF` on Windows.

 In order to have the Nerd font in Termux on Android, you have to install [Termux:Styling](https://play.google.com/store/apps/details?id=com.termux.styling)